ilam15/FloatChat-SIH/README.md

 FloatChat-SIH

-Commit 1 : React Setup Completion:
+Commit 1 : React Setup Completion.

+Commit 2 : Added New file by Jaianish J.

+Commit 3 :Repo structure Fixed by Ilamsaravanbalaji Pa.

 <!-- Hello Guys update the file according to changes gone with detailed explaination for reference purpose. -->